Carus' Sasanian campaign: War

+Seleucia, Ctesiphon, and surrounding urban settlements.

+In early 283, Carus and Numerian moved east towards Persia, leaving Carinus to take charge of the western provinces.
+On their way east, Carus led a brief and successful campaign against the Sarmatians along the Danube.
+They then proceeded to Antioch in spring of 283, a frequent base of operations for previous campaigns against the Parthians and Sasanians.
+At this juncture, Carinus was likely elevated to the rank of Augusti, possibly in connection to his victory on the Rhine against the Germans, for which both Carinus and Carus were awarded the title Germanicus Maximus.
+In late spring, with preparations for the invasion complete, Carus led the Roman forces from Antioch and thence across the Persian frontiers.

-While the exact route taken by Carus is uncertain, he likely led the Roman forces across the Euphrates, before following the river downstream and continuing along the Royal Canal to the Tigris.
-This same route was taken by Gordian III in 243 and later by Julian in 363.
-The composition of the army assembled for the campaign is unknown but it may have been similar to the forces led by Aurelian against Palmyra in 272.
+The surviving sources for the campaign furnish few details regarding its trajectory and course.
+While the exact route taken by Carus is uncertain, he likely led his forces across the Euphrates, before following the river downstream and continuing along the Royal Canal to the Tigris, similar to successive and preceding Roman invasions.
+His army's composition is unknown but it may have been similar to the forces led east by Aurelian in 272, and it may have been accompanied by a supply fleet on the Euphrates Of the literary sources, the Historia Augusta describes it as a vast invading force consisting of the multitude of troops assembled by Probus.

 The army's southeasterly march towards Ctesiphon was swift, and they encountered minimal resistance as they passed through southern Mesopotamia.
 The Romans faced more significant resistance along the Royal Canal, shortly before they reached Seleucia, during the siege and capture of the city of Meinas Sabatha.
-Meinas Sabatha is likely identifiable with the ruined city later referenced by Ammianus Marcellinus: "a deserted city destroyed in former days by the emperor Carus".
+Meinas Sabatha is likely identifiable with the ruined settlement later referenced by Ammianus Marcellinus: "a deserted city destroyed in former days by the emperor Carus".
 It was midsummer when Carus, leading the Roman forces, reached Seleucia and the Sasanian capital, Ctesiphon, which lay directly across the Tigris.
-Both cities were subsequently captured.
+Both cities were quickly captured.

 In a report unique to Zonaras, the Persians attempted to repel the Romans by diverting a river into their encampment: "But the army of the Romans had a close brush with danger.
 For they were encamped in a gully, and the Persians, when they observed this, by means of a trench diverted toward the gully the river flowing nearby.
 But Carus charged the Persians, met with success, and routed them."
-The diversion of rivers was an established defense measure employed in Mesopotamia, and Zonaras' report may have related to a battle in connection to the sieges of Ctesiphon and Coche.
-While Carus captured Ctesiphon, Bahram II was likely engaged in suppressing a rebellion in the east and was unable to mount an effective defense of his capital.
+The diversion of rivers was an established defense measure employed in Mesopotamia, and Zonaras' report may have related to conflict in connection to the sieges of Ctesiphon and Coche.
+While Carus captured Ctesiphon, Bahram II was likely engaged in suppressing a revolt and was unable to mount an effective defense of his capital.
+In the Sasanian east, the rebellion of Bahram's brother, Hormizd, continued with the aid of the Saka and the Kushan.